 Photorealism and textures

 Try colour aberration using Photoshop and improve your process.
 3D professionals are applying colour aberrations in their renders extensively after they found the phenomenon to be effective.
-Simply play with your lenses and use advanced software to manage colour aberration.
+Simply play with your lenses and use advanced virtual rendering software to manage colour aberration.
 Using Photoshop filter opt for the lens correction mode and then apply Red or Blue fringes.
 In this process, you can manage good colour aberration.
 3D professionals fake the aberration to provide a good effect; it is become a great idea to increase photorealism.
 Though colour aberration can boost photorealism, remember to not overdo it.